theetje/insurance-domain-models/README.md

-# WIA Ongevallen Domein Model - Domain Model
+# WIA Insurance Model - Domain Model

-Insurance domain model based on SIVI AFD 2.0
+Work disability insurance with captive structure

 ## Overview

-This repository contains the domain model for WIA Ongevallen Domein Model, built using the SIVI AFD 2.0 standard for Dutch insurance industry.
+This repository contains the domain model for WIA Insurance Model, built using the SIVI AFD 2.0 standard for Dutch insurance industry.

 ## Structure